simonoakesepimorphics/spring-plugin-example/doc/spring-boot-plugin-dev.md

 ### Packaging an Application Plugin

 Each plugin project has its own packaging process.
-Since each plugin is effectively a Java (Kotlin) library, we use the Kotlin Maven build plugin to package it as a non-executable library JAR, which can be used as a dependency in other projects.
+Since each plugin is effectively a Kotlin library, we use the Kotlin Maven build plugin to package it as a non-executable library JAR, which can be used as a dependency in other projects.

 However, this JAR contains only the plugin project code, **without** any of its dependencies.
-The dependencies will be necessary when running the plugin code alongside the core application.
-We use the Maven Assembly build plugin in the POM `build` tag to package both the plugin code and its dependencies in a single JAR as follows:
+The dependencies will be necessary when running the plugin code alongside the core application, so we must use the Maven Assembly build plugin in the POM `build` tag to package both the plugin code and its dependencies in a single JAR as follows:

 ```
 <plugin>